RJ/bevy_htn/README.md

 Might be interesting to add a backwards goal-state based planner like goap atop the htn structure, but it would be slow compared to the forwards HTN planning approach, and i want to have loads of NPC entities.

 ## TODO

-HtpOperator to_tree doesn't need to return an Option if we always use it. do we still need the htn trigger alternative? that can provide the planned task id, which is maybe useful... but can you just get that by querying the Plan component via ctx.supervisor_entity()? maybe we can just insert a context component so behaviours can look it up if needed?

 while a plan is running, if gamestate changes, verify all preconditions of current and remaining tasks in the plan still pass, and if not, fail the plan.